mulforma/Zelar/.github/SECURITY.md

 of `nintod`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer at tinvv@outlook.co.th.
+Report security bugs by emailing the lead maintainer at `contact@vvx.bar`.

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling your report.
 After the initial reply to your report, the security team will